jank-lang/jank/README.md

 ```

 ## Strings
-For now, due to the simplicity of the parser, parens in string need to be escaped.
+For now, due to the simplicity of the parser, parentheses in strings need to be escaped.
 This will change, but it's very low priority.

 ## Native API
 Native types and functions can be exposed through the native API, which is in C++.
 Though currently only exposed in the compiler, there's planned support for loading dynamic libraries *at compile-time* which specify wrappers around native code.
 An example might be OpenGL, glfw, or other similar packages.